 Complex Trauma is kind of like a hurricane or monsoon.

 Most of us know what a hurricane is, sort of.
 The wind blows really hard.
 It damages things and knocks things down.
 A tree may blow over and smash your roof or the wind may break some windows and blow over some things breaking them.
 But that is not all.

 With the wind comes a lot of rain.
-The rain fills up creeks and small rivers and then they over flow.
+The rain fills up creeks and small rivers and then they overflow.
 Your house may get flooded.

 That tree may miss your house when it falls and hit a power pole.
 That pole may start a fire and your house could burn down.
 If you live near the coast the tide from the ocean may become a tide surge and sweep your home away.

-All of these things are the consequences of the hurricane, but the effect on you and the way your insurance company sees things may be very different depending on whether your house is damaged by a falling tree, flooded, swept away by the tide or burns due to a falling power line.
+All of these things are the consequences of the hurricane, but the effect on you and the way your insurance company sees things may be very different depending on whether your house is damaged by a falling tree, flooded, swept away by the tide, or burns due to a falling power line.

 Complex trauma is a lot like that.
 Different people are affected differently.
 Some get depressed, some get anxious, some people dissociate and others think of harming themselves or others.
 All of these possibilities and more are the result of the stress or trauma but each person experiences them slightly differently and they all may get different diagnoses.

-A different diagnosis may result in different treatment which means some people are way more responsive to a particular treatment.
+A different diagnosis may result in a different treatment which means some people are way more responsive to a particular treatment.

-This variation in features is also impacting the way professionals see and respond to stress related problems.
+This variation in features is also impacting the way professionals see and respond to stress-related problems.